 Digihost is a growth oriented blockchain company.
-As the result of recent equipment acquisition the Company has significantly increased its hashrate from approximately 143 Petahash in December 2020 to 190 Petahash in February 2021.
+As the result of recent equipment acquisition the Company has significantly increased its hashrate from approximately 143 Petahash in December 2020 to 189 Petahash in February 2021.
+The Company has the potential to expand to a rate of 3EH upon completion of the 60 MW power plant.
 The Company's operating facility is located in Buffalo, New York, with over 70,000 square feet and a 115,000 KVA outdoor substation under lease and an option to lease additional facility space totalling 240,000 square feet.
 The Company focuses on validation through mining, hosting solutions and blockchain software solutions.